I live in Michigan. The road conditions here are an absolute mess. Only one-third of roads are in good shape.

 Right now, asking voters for $1.2 billion is political suicide and so it turns to an automatic no for many voters.
 If that were cut down to one-third of the ask, don’t you think that makes it a little bit more likely that something could be considered?

 Instead, we’re in this political game of chicken.

 Nobody Likes Taxes

-Now, I lean more Republican than Democrat, and I know that nobody likes paying more taxes and I know that many people think that gas is/was too high in price as it is, and many would scream at a big 20 cent jump (again, just playing with numbers).
+Now, I lean more Republican than Democra.
+I know that nobody likes paying more taxes.
+Furthermore, I know that many people think that gas is/was too high in price as it is.
+Many would scream at a big 20 cent jump (again, just playing with numbers).
 I get that and I agree with that, but if 1 penny a year had been added on over the last 18-22 years, do you think we’d even notice today?

 See, I’m actually fine with an increase, because if we were all fine with it back in the 1990’s, I just look at it that we’re paying for inflation and that we probably should have been paying this all along.
 And, we would have had the lawmakers at the time been smart enough to add that wording.

 I don’t know where the funding fights will land.
-I know it’s now a big issue on the Federal level, and here in Michigan I see this dragging on for a long time, while our roads continue to fail.
+It’s now a big issue on the Federal level.
+Here in Michigan I see this dragging on for a long time.
+All the while our roads will continue to fail.
 I just hope that if it does ever get fixed that they figure out to add those three words, indexed to inflation.
 If they do, it will save a lot of people a lot of heartache 15-20 years down the road.

 A road that, if done right, may actually be in good shape.
 We can only dream, right?